richiejp/ltp-executor/README.md

 Optional:
 - Ragel (used to regenerate parser.c)
 - expect (Only used for the tests)
+- socat, QEMU, dracut (Only used in the full-stack tests)
 - libasan (disable `-fsanitize=address` if you don't want it)

 Ragel is more rare (although it is in most distros), but the generated parser